 The weather was SO pleasant that day!
 Anyone who has been to Melbourne would know how temperamental their weather can be.
 I’ve experienced everything from rain to cold to sunny, all in one day.
 That day, it was perfectly sunny throughout but not overly hot and humid like the weather we’re used to in tropical Singapore.
 We took this time to explore the vineyard of Oakridge Wines.
 I’m a city girl and have not really spent time on the farm or anything like that… and I’m embarrassed to say this but I’ve never actually seen actual grapes on vines!
 Until today that is.

 Back at the cocktail table, we were treated to vintage champagne (a product of this vineyard itself), a gin-based cocktail, house red/white wines, and some non-alcoholic sweet mint tea.
 You could technically drink til you drop since it’s an open bar but I just had the sweet tea.
 I knew the lunch will come with a wine pairing and did not want to get too tired from drinking too much too soon.

 Before I forget, I have to give a shout-out to the folksy live band because I really enjoyed their performance!
 They’re called The Scrimms.
 You can check them out on Spotify!

 After about half an hour, we were called to come back into the main building and began to be seated at the long table.
 Which means… The longest Lunch is (almost) served!

 We were presented with a quick intro from the head chef himself on the background of the menu he prepared for us.
 All of the ingredients used in today’s lunch were either grown in the region or sourced from a local produce grower.

 And now onto the food!
-We were served a three-course meal, each with wine/cocktail pairing.
+We were served a three-course meal, each with a wine/cocktail pairing.